topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 - {TOPST_PATH}/build/d3-g-topst-main/tmp/deploy/images/d3-g-topst-main

-topst-build.sh is a shell script that sets up the core environment required to build TOPST images for D3-G and AI-G boards.
-Execute the following commands.
-By selecting option 2, you are now ready to install the main OS on the D3-G.
+topst-build.sh is a shell script that sets up the core environment required to build images for D3-G and AI-G boards.
+Execute the following commands, and select option 2 to prepare the build environment for installing the main OS on the D3-G.